The Lizard National Nature Reserve

 On 31st August 2016, Natural England, The National Trust, and Cornwall Wildlife Trust announced that the Lizard National Nature Reserve had been extended making it one of the largest nature reserves in the South West.

-The Lizard Peninsula is one of the best locations in the country for wildlife, with a wealth of rare plants, invertebrates and habitats that make visiting the area is a must for nature lovers.
+The Lizard peninsula is one of the best locations in the country for wildlife, with a wealth of rare plants, invertebrates and habitats that make visiting the area a must for nature lovers.

 National Nature Reserves give recognition to the very best sites for wildlife.
 The Lizard NNR, first declared in the 1970s and managed by Natural England, covers nearly 2000ha of spectacular heath and coastline.
 Here you will find an amazing diversity of thriving wildlife, including especially rare and unusual plants with the heathland, coastal cliff vegetation and temporary ponds, being of international importance.